 All students will study the following units:

-- Equality, Diversity and Rights in Health and Social Care
+- Building positive relationships in Health and Social Care

 - Nutrition for Health